-Now, one of the most common ways to open Command Prompt as admin is to search for CMD in the start menu, right-click on it and select the option “Run as Administrator.”
-If you are good with Windows keyboard shortcuts, you can use
+Though most things you can do with regular the Command Prompt, sometimes you need elevated Command Prompt. i.e., Command Prompt with admin rights.
+One of the most common ways to open Command Prompt as admin is to search for CMD in the start menu, right-click on it and select the option “Run as Administrator.”
+You can also use the

 Always Open Command Prompt as Admin

-The easiest way to open Command Prompt as admin every single time to is to the give the start menu’s Command Prompt shortcut admin rights.
+The easiest way to open Command Prompt as admin every single time is to give the start menu’s Command Prompt shortcut admin rights.
 It is easier than you think.
 Just follow the below steps.

-1. Open File Explorer with the keyboard shortcut
+Step 1: Open File Explorer with the keyboard shortcut

-E. In the File Explorer, go to
+E. In the File Explorer, go to the

-C:\Users\<username>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\System Tools.
+C:\Users\<username>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Windows System folder.
 Don’t forget to replace